AviatrixSystems/Docs/HowTos/ipmotion.rst

 IPmotion Setup Instructions
 =================================

 Aviatrix IPmotion is a technology that connects the same two subnets between on-prem and in the VPC.
-The technology is useful in the following use cases:

-  * Migrating an on-prem VM to public cloud while preserving its IP address.
-  * Mission critical application HA to public cloud.
+The technology is useful when migration an on-prem VM to public cloud while preserving its IP address.
+It can also be used for mission critical application HA to public cloud.

 The technology is described in the diagram below, where an on-prem VM with IP address 10.1.0.11 is migrated to AWS while preserving its IP address.
 After migration, any on-prem VMs can continue to communicate with this migrated VM